boldsuck/haveno-docs/docs/haveno-ui/tor_advanced.md

     `HiddenServiceVersion 3` as in the examples of the Whonix wiki is **not** required, this is the Tor default. v2 hasn't been supported in Tor for years.

 Reload Tor config to create the HiddenService with: `sudo systemctl reload tor`<br>
+Heck, there's even a GUI button for Reload Tor ;-)<br>
 Get Your_HiddenService_address `sudo cat /var/lib/tor/haveno_service/hostname`<br>
 Copy it for your Whonix-Workstation

-## Whonix-Gateway is ready, switch to Whonix-Workstation
+Whonix-Gateway is ready, switch to Whonix-Workstation

-1. Edit Whonix-Workstation firewall configuration to open port 9999
+## 2. Edit Whonix-Workstation firewall configuration to open port 9999

 !!! info
     There is 'Global Firewall Settings' in the Application -> System Menue where it says:<br>